- Graduated with a Bachelors Degree in History, with an emphasis on Latin American History, from New York University in 1972.

 - Member of the National Immigration Project.

-- Member of the Board of Directors of Immigration Counseling Service, a non-profit organization dedicated to providing legal assistance on immigration matters to low-income people.
+- Chair of the Board of Directors of Immigration Counseling Service, a non-profit organization dedicated to providing legal assistance on immigration matters to low-income people.

 - Co-Counsel with Attorney Karen Musalo in Abebe v.
 Gonzales, 432 F.3d 1037 (9th Cir., 2005), a case decided by eleven judges of the U.S. Court of Appeals for the Ninth Circuit in 2005.
 This case established the legal precedent that foreign-born parents of a U.S. citizen child may qualify for asylum if their child would be subjected to female genital mutilation in the parents' home country.